hashgraph/solo/docs/content/User/TaskTool.md

 ## Use the Task tool to launch Solo
-For users who want to quickly deploy a standalone solo network without needing to know what is under the hood, they can use the Task tool to launch the network with a single command.
+For users who want to quickly deploy a standalone solo network without need to know what is under the hood, they can use the Task tool to launch the network with a single command.

 First, install the cluster tool `kind` with this [link](https://kind.sigs.k8s.io/docs/user/quick-start#installation)